DarshanDixit05/discord-bio-links/README.md

 ## Contributing

 > This is if you want to run to contribute to the development of the application.
-If you just want to use it, visit (URL).
+If you just want to use it, visit [discord-bio-links.onrender.com](https://discord-bio-links.onrender.com/).

 - Fork this repository by clicking [here](https://github.com/xefyrdev/discord-bio-links/fork).
 - Install the project just like shown in [Installation](#installation) but clone your fork instead.